vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 3. The **types of providers/hospitals** have a relationship to Medicare costs.[^4],[^5]

 ### Description of Data Sources:
 - The open source [CMS (Centers for Medicare and Medicaid Services) Inpatient data](https://data.cms.gov/provider-summary-by-type-of-service/medicare-inpatient-hospitals/medicare-inpatient-hospitals-by-provider) provides information on hospital discharges from Original Medicare (fee-for-service) Part A (Hospital Insurance) beneficiaries by Inpatient Prospective Payment System (IPPS) hospitals.
 It includes information on the use, payment, and hospital charges for more than 3,000 U.S. hospitals that received IPPS payments.
+The Medicare Inpatient Hospitals - by Provider and Service datasets, from 2017-2021, were individually downloaded for each year.
-- The CMS provides a [data dictionary](Data
+- The CMS provides a [data dictionary](Data/MUP_INP_RY23_20230426_DD_PrvSrvc_508.pdf) of the 15 fields that are tracked in this Medicare Inpatient Hospitals - by Provider and Service dataset.
 ---
 ### References
 [^1]: Blendon, R. J., Brodie, M., Benson, J. M., Altman, D. E., & Buhr, T. (2006).
 Americans' views of health care costs, access, and quality.
 The Milbank quarterly, 84(4), 623–657. https://doi.org/10.1111/j.1468-0009.2006.00463.x